KNMI/RCC/README.md

 Reusability boils down to *not invent the wheel over and over again*.
 For a less sloppy wording, see e.g. (https://en.wikipedia.org/wiki/Reusability).

+As agreed by the steering group of the RDWD department, applying this Code of conduct should be standard for new research staff, and is recommended for existing staff.

+---
 ### Version control

 The core of reproducibility for a modern scientist working with electronic